practicalli/clojure/alternative-tools/clojure-cli/hotload-libraries.md

 ## Use alias for tools.deps.alpha dependency

-[Install practicalli/clojure-deps-edn](https://github.com/practicalli/clojure-deps-edn/) which included the `:lib/hotload` alias which adds the `clojure.tools.deps.alpha.repl` library as an extra dependency.
+`:lib/hotload` alias defined in [practicalli/clojure-deps-edn](https://github.com/practicalli/clojure-deps-edn/) adds the `clojure.tools.deps.alpha` library as an extra dependency.

+Include the `:lib/hotload` alias when starting the REPL.

 {% content "manual" %}